discohook/discohook/packages/site/public/guide-files/getting-started/messages.md

 ## The Editor

 When you see someone refer to "the editor", that means the left pane of the discohook.app site.
 It's where you will entirely design and send your messages.
-The right side, visible at the same time on wide screens or with a button on mobile, is the preview pane and just shows you what your message will look like when it's sent to Discord.
+The right side, visible at the same time or with a button at the top, is the preview pane--it shows you what your message will look like when it's sent to Discord.

 ## Editor options